openplanet-nl/nadeoapi-docs/docs/live/leaderboards/top.md

       default: 0
 ---

-Gets surrounding records for a score on a map's leaderboard.
+Gets records from a map's leaderboard.

 ---